github/codeql/cpp/ql/test/README.md

 The contents of `cpp/ql/test` should be original - nothing should be copied from other sources.
 In particular do not copy-paste C/C++ code from third-party projects, your own projects, or the standard C/C++ library implementation of your compiler (regardless of the associated license).
 As an exception, required declarations may be taken from the following sources where necessary:
  - [ISO/IEC Programming languages - C](https://www.iso.org/standard/74528.html) (all versions)
  - [ISO/IEC Programming languages - C++](https://www.iso.org/standard/68564.html) (all versions)
- - Code from existing queries and tests in this repository This includes 'translating QL to C++', that is, writing C/C++ declarations from the information such as parameter names and positions specified in QL classes (when there is enough information to do so).
+ - Code from existing queries and tests in this repository.
+   This includes 'translating QL to C++', that is, writing C/C++ declarations from the information such as parameter names and positions specified in QL classes (when there is enough information to do so).
  - Code in the public domain